 Step 1: Add the kale, basil, garlic, and pine nuts to your food processor and pulse for 10 seconds or so.

 Step 2: With the motor still running, pour the olive oil in through the top and pulse for 10-15 seconds.
-Then, add water 1 tbsp at a time until pesto forms (you'll probably need between 2-4 tablespoons).
+Then, add water 1 tablespoon at a time until pesto forms (you'll probably need between 2-4 tablespoons).

 Step 3: Taste test, then add salt as needed (1/4-1/2 teaspoon), along with lemon juice if you prefer.
 Enjoy!